Japanese habits and customs

 Yukata

-This outfit, in addition to being popular at summer festivals, is often used as pajamas, especially in hotels and onsen.
-In some cases you can drink coffee using the yukata.
-In addition, the female Yukata must be securely fastened, you will be without underwear and it opens ..;
+This garment, besides being popular at summer festivals, is often used as pajamas, especially in hotels and onsen.
+In some cases you can have breakfast wearing the yukata.
+Also, the female yukata should be securely fastened, what if you're not wearing underwear and it opens..;

 Differences between the Western and Japanese Brain and Thought